 Maybe your picture of regret looks a little different.
 It may be that closet of high-end clothes you rarely wear or the 75-inch Ultra HD 4K TV in the family room.
 Everybody has regrets, especially when it comes to finances.
 But not everybody deals with regret in the right way.
-You could let that mistake weigh you down and keep you from moving forward, or you could deal with it and move on.
-Here are a few suggestions to help.
+You could let that mistake weigh you down or you could learn from it and move on.
+Here are a few ways to deal with those mistakes:

 Don’t blame somebody else.
 Don’t point the finger at your life situation or your spouse or a great marketing ploy.
 You made a mistake with your money.
 Period.
 And guess what?
 That’s okay—as long as you learn from that mistake.
 Refusing to take responsibility leaves you open to repeat your mistake.
 And that’s not okay!